kharkevich/ansible-dehydrated/README.md

 Author Information
 ------------------

-This role was by [Aliaksandr Kharkevich](https://github.com/kharkevich)
+This role was created by [Aliaksandr Kharkevich](https://github.com/kharkevich)